-Values Explanation Significance Roles The BMX track at Colbee Park is the only one in the Hawkesbury.
+Values Explanation Significance Roles The park is free to use and accessible to everyone in the community when not being used by an organised group.
+The park is accessible by public transport (train and bus).
+Vehicle parking spaces are appreciated.
+Sport and active recreation Colbee Park is a multi-use sporting facility, providing opportunities for children and adults for organised sport and active recreation through playing soccer and baseball and participating in BMX.
+The BMX track at Colbee Park is the only one in the Hawkesbury.
 The high quality of the BMX track which hosts state championships is valued.
 BMX track users feel fortunate to use such a facility which is one of the best in NSW.
-The view from the soccer clubhouse is enjoyed. track, circuit cycling/ pedestrian path, Home ground for local soccer, baseball and BMX clubs Venue for competition and training for local/district field sports and BMX Venue for district cricket competition Informal recreation Colbee Park offers a range of multi- purpose facilities and spaces unique in McGraths Hill.
+The view from the soccer clubhouse is enjoyed.
+State - District Venue for NSW BMX championships Focus for cycling activities in the Hawkesbury with BMX track, pump track, circuit cycling/ pedestrian path, Home ground for local soccer, baseball and BMX clubs Venue for competition and training for local/district field sports and BMX Venue for district cricket competition Informal recreation Colbee Park offers a range of multi- purpose facilities and spaces unique in McGraths Hill.
 These facilities and spaces offer compatible informal outdoor recreation activities for people of all ages and their companion animals to have fun and keep fit.
-District Venue for informal casual active and informal recreation activities Inclusive play space for all ages Teen play area / parkour Fitness stations Fenced off leash dog exercise area Community/ social Members of sporting user groups value the community spirit engendered by the voluntary, dedicated, well-run and growing sporting clubs.
+District Venue for informal casual active and informal recreation activities Inclusive play space for all ages Teen play area/ parkour Fitness stations Fenced off leash dog exercise area Community/ social Members of sporting user groups value the community spirit engendered by the voluntary, dedicated, well-run and growing sporting clubs.
 Sporting users speak of Colbee Park being their "second home".
 Colbee Park is a meeting place where the local community can gather for social interaction, exercising dogs, family recreation activities and community activities.
 District Youth space Improved sporting club facilities Community outdoor gathering space Picnics and barbecues Natural/ environmental The trees and waterway of the Killarney Chain of Ponds, and the onsite trees are valued.
-Local Part of the West District Green Grid Hydrological Project Opportunity No. 46 - McKenzies Creek and Killarney Chain of Ponds Corridor Stormwater and flood detention Emergency bushfire refuge Wildlife habitat activities, budgets and reports.
-It captures the vision of where our community as a whole would like to be 20 years from now:
+Local Part of the West District Green Grid Hydrological Project Opportunity No. 46 - McKenzies Creek and Killarney Chain of Ponds Corridor Stormwater and flood detention